 Mobile App Growth and Opportunity

-- Smartphone usage is expected to grow from 1.57 billion users in 2014 to 2.1 billion users by the end of 2016, according to Statista.
-That’s an increase of 34%, which tells us that the increase in apps being downloaded is almost double what can be explained by new smartphones.
+- Smartphone usage is expected to grow from 3.5 billion users in 2020 to 3.8 billion users by the end of 2021, according to Statista.
+This means that there are nearly enough smartphones for three quarters of the people on the planet!

 - Users are now spending more time viewing digital media on smartphones (2.8 hours per day) than on desktops and laptops combined (2.4 hours per day), according to KPCB mobile technology trends.

-What You Should Know About Mobile App Growth
+What You Should Know About Mobile App User Adoption

 The statistics above show that mobile users are spending more time than ever using mobile apps.
 They’re also downloading more apps because they’re looking for the right apps to use on their mobile devices.